What is Xanax Commonly Prescribed For? Understanding the Path to Treatment for Xanax Addiction

 Outpatient Programs at Treatment Centers

-Outpatient treatment programs offer more flexibility, allowing individuals to attend therapy and support group sessions while still living at home.
-This option may be appropriate for those who have completed inpatient treatment or are struggling less with abusing Xanax.
-Types of outpatient treatment include: ¹
+Outpatient treatment programs for Xanax addiction offer more flexibility, allowing individuals to attend therapy and support group sessions while still living at home.
+This option may be appropriate for those who have completed inpatient treatment or have a less severe substance use disorder.

 Are Other Benzodiazepines Addictive?